 From a subsurface viewpoint, the challenges are numerous; three of them are particularly relevant:

 The Surmont database consists of 415km2 (two third of the Lease area) of high quality 3D seismic data acquired over 5 winters.
-The seismic imaging quality is fair but the interpretation remains challenging (Figures 2 and 3), mainly due to:
+The seismic imaging quality is fair but the interpretation remains challenging, mainly due to:

 The only obvious seismic horizons to define the McMurray reservoir are the Wabiskaw/McMurray marker and the Devonian Unconformity marker.
 The seismic signal within the reservoir is complex and corresponds to a mix of discontinuous reflections associated with lithological variations and/or fluid effects that are difficult to differentiate

-In this presentation we offer an interpretation and integrated methodology developed on Surmont to enhance resources / risks mapping and to better understand the McMurray reservoir architecture to optimize bitumen recovery.
-The interpretation does not require “rocket-science technology.”
-It remains pragmatic and relied strongly on data integration.
+In this paper we are presenting an interpretation and integrated methodology developed on Surmont to enhance resources / risks mapping and to better understand the McMurray reservoir architecture to optimize bitumen recovery.
+The interpretation does not require “rocket-science technology” it remains pragmatic and relied strongly on data integration.

 AAPG Search and Discovery Article #90075©2008 AAPG Hedberg Conference, Banff, Alberta, Canada